 Last note: Do not clean the inside of windows when the sun is shining through them.
 They will be too warm.
 The sun will evaporate the spray before you have a chance to squeegee it away, and you will end up with streaks.

 - Glass Cleaner: Pure, undiluted Club Soda in a spray bottle.
-(An alternative is a vinegar dilution of 1 c. vinegar and water in a quart spray bottle.)
+(An alternative is a vinegar dilution of half vinegar/half water in a spray bottle.)

 - A good quality squeegee